 - Alumni/ae records which contain information about a student after he/she is no longer in attendance at the Seminary and which do not relate to the person as a student.

 Legitimate Educational Interest: Interest which is founded completely on the need for access to information related to the student’s educational interests; for example, enrollment information needed by the Business Office for billing purposes or by the Post Office for mail delivery.
 Information shared would be limited to the particular need.
 It would not include information about a specific student which would be used to further the interests of the institution as a whole; for example, sharing identifiable, non-directory information about a student in a Seminary publication (without the student’s permission).

-School Official: A person employed by the Seminary in an administrative, supervisory, academic or research capacity, or support staff position; a person employed by or under contract to the Seminary to perform a special task, such as the attorney or auditor; National Student Loan Clearinghouse; organizations/churches serving in field education; and Seminary committees.
+School Official: A person employed by the Seminary in an administrative, supervisory, academic or research capacity, or support staff position; a person employed by or under contract to the Seminary to perform a special task, such as the attorney or auditor; National Student Loan Clearinghouse; individuals to whom the student is accountable at their congregational site; mentors; MPS practicum supervisors; and Seminary committees.